tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Answer (tchan49-stat6250):Missing numeric values are represented by periods and missing character values are represented by blanks.
 - Question(dfei-stat6250): In SAS programming, what's the advanages to define the value of _N_ is 1 and the value of_ERROR_ is  0?
 - *Question* (aamiri2-stat6250): If _ERROR_ is 1 at the beginning of the execution phase, will it tell is exactly the source of the error?
-- Question (aguenane-stat6250): If I was missing the item name, what symbol would represent this missing value?
 - Question (aguenane−stat6250): If I was missing the item name, what symbol would represent this missing value?
 - *Question* (ldai4-stat6250): How does the DATA step execute the missing variables?
 - *Answer* (ldai4-stat6250): Missing numeric values are represented by periods, and missing character values are represented by blanks.